Session

 Content-Type: application/json

-Authorization: Bearer <Token>
+Authorization: Token <Token>

 Host: <Host>